 When Remote Filtering Server cannot communicate with Filtering Service, the server stops communicating with Remote Filtering Client.
 When this occurs, the client fails open or closed, as configured.

-To change whether Remote Filtering Client blocks or permits all requests when it cannot communicate with Remote Filtering Server, see Configuring global remote filtering settings, page 32.
+To change whether Remote Filtering Client blocks or permits all requests when it cannot communicate with Remote Filtering Server, see Global remote filtering settings, page 30.